 In another study of 819 individuals, researchers found a significant positive association between fish oil supplementation and average brain volumes in two critical areas utilized in memory and thinking, as well as less brain shrinkage compared to non-users.

 Docosahexaenoic acid (DHA), the principle omega-3 fatty acid in the brain and heart, plays an important role in neural and cardiac function.
 Decreases in plasma DHA levels are associated with cognitive decline in both healthy older adults and Alzheimer's patients.

 A recent clinical study examined the effects of 900 mg of DHA per day on age-related cognitive decline.
 This double-blind, placebo-controlled study of 485 healthy subjects found significantly fewer learning errors and positive effects on Verbal Recognition Memory with DHA at six months versus placebo.
 These and other findings suggest possible benefits of EPA and DHA on brain health and aging.

 Contains neurotransmitter precursor

-Lecithin, a precursor of the neurotransmitter acetylcholine, has a positive effect on brain and memory functions.
-Your body uses choline to produce acetylcholine, a substance involved in learning, memory, muscle function, sleep, arousal, hormone secretion and circulation.
+Lecithin contains phosphatidylcholine, a precursor of the neurotransmitter acetylcholine, which has a positive effect on brain and memory functions.
+Your body uses phosphatidylcholine to produce acetylcholine, a substance involved in learning, memory, muscle function, sleep, arousal, hormone secretion and circulation.
 It allows nerve cells to send impulses properly.
-Research has shown that two tablespoons of lecithin daily helps mild memory problems associated with aging.
+Research has shown that two tablespoons of lecithin granules daily helps mild memory problems associated with aging.